-When I was a kid, part of my summer days was spent with broomsticks and tree limbs in hand, my siblings, mom and I guarding against the herds of cows that traveled from the hills to the valley, but right past our yard.
+When I was a kid, part of my summer days was spent with broomsticks and tree limbs in hand, my siblings, mom and I guarding against the herds of cattle that traveled from the hills to the valley, but right past our yard.
 At the time, brooms were our best option to keep the cows from trampling the flowers my mother spend hours a day nurturing.

 How to stop cows from eating plants: